BayAreaMetro/travel-modeling-as-science/A-foundation-structure.md

 * Board of Directors (board) governs the foundation and is composed of members.

-* Project Management Committees (PMC) govern the projects, and they are composed of committers.
-(Note that every member is, by definition, also a committer.)
+* Project Management Committees (PMC) govern the projects, and they are composed of stakeholders, users, and members.

 * Various Officers of the corporation, appointed by the board, who set Foundation-wide policies in specific areas (legal, brand, fundraising, etc.)